IntersectMBO/plutus/doc/index.rst

 About Plutus
 --------------------

+The Plutus project consists of Plutus Core, the programming language used for scripts on Cardano; tooling and compilers for compiling various intermediate languages into Plutus Core;
-Plutus consists of Plutus Core, the programming, scripting and assembly language; and Plutus Tx, the compiler that compiles the Haskell source code into Plutus Core to form the on-chain part of a contract application.
+and Plutus Tx, the compiler that compiles the Haskell source code into Plutus Core to form the on-chain part of a contract application.
 All of this is used in combination to write Plutus scripts that run on the Cardano blockchain.
 Compiled Plutus Core